Blackwellrbrt167/Email-Security-Analysis-Lab/analysis/email-01-analysis.md

 ## SPF Analysis

-Result: Pass
+**Result**: Pass

-**Domain (Envelope Form/Return-Path)**: sales-exec.com
+**Domain** (Envelope From/Return-Path): sales-exec.com

+**Record Extracted**:
-**Record extracted**: v=spf1 ip4:167.89.7.21 ip4:168.245.19.130 -all
+v=spf1 ip4:167.89.7.21 ip4:168.245.19.130 -all

 **Observed Sending IP**: 168.245.19.130

+**Sending IP Authorized?**
-**Sending IP Authorized**: Yes, the sending IP (168.245.1.130) appears in the SPF record, and is authorized to send mail for sales-exec.com.
+Yes — the sending IP 168.245.19.130 appears in the SPF record and is authorized to send mail for sales-exec.com.

+****Alignment***:
-**Alignment**: Aligned.
-The Return-Path domain (sales-exec.com) matches the domain used in SPF authentication.
+Aligned — the Return-Path domain matches the domain used in SPF authentication.

-**Red Flags/ Notes**:
-None detected
+**Red Flags / Notes**: None detected
-- SPF Record is valid and syntacitically correct
+- SPF record is valid and syntactically correct: Yes
-- No suspicious mechanisms (e.g., +all, ?all, multiple includes)
+- Suspicious mechanisms (`+all`, `?all`, unusual includes): No
-- Sending IP belongs to an approved ESP pool
+- Sending IP belongs to approved ESP pool: Yes
-- Authentication mathces the actual sending path
+- Authentication matches actual sending path: Yes